-Stewart C. Myers is the Robert C. Merton (1970) Professor of Finance at the MIT Sloan School of Management.
+Stewart C. Myers is the Robert C. Merton (1970) Professor of Finance, Emeritus at the MIT Sloan School of Management.

 He holds an AB from Williams College and an MBA and a PhD from Stanford University.

 General Expertise: Banking; Corporate finance; Finance; Insurance; Pharmaceuticals

 For more background on this faculty member's research and academic initiatives, please visit the MIT Sloan faculty directory.